 - How consistent is your oxygen usage throughout the day?
-For inconsistent usage (the typical case) you’ll want a larger or extra storage tank and one or more extra oxygen concentrators to handle peak usage periods.
-If usage is consistent, you can use the number you calculated above.
+For variable or sporadic usage you may want a larger storage tank, or perhaps an extra storage tank and one or more extra oxygen concentrators to handle peak usage periods.

 - How likely is it that your overall oxygen usage will grow over time?
-If it’s very likely, choose a system that has some “headroom”, meaning you can add oxygen concentrators.
-For example, you may choose a 5-outlet relay box instead of the 3-outlet model.
-If there’s uncertainty, keep in mind that the HVO system is modular and expandable, so you can start small and add components as your requirements become better known.
+If you plan to add concentrators, you may opt for a 5-outlet relay box instead of the 3-outlet model.
+If there’s uncertainty, keep in mind that the HVO System is modular and expandable, so you can start small and add components as your usage increases.

 Remember that the larger the tank size and the higher the maximum tank pressure, the more stored oxygen will be available to handle peak usage.
-Find out exactly how much oxygen is stored for the various pressures and tank sizes on the FAQ page.
+Find out exactly how much oxygen is stored for the various pressures and tank sizes on the Classic Plus™ page.

 Here are some scenarios:

 Scenario 1: Small

 You require 15 LPM of constant oxygen output at a pressure of 30 PSI.
 Consumption doesn’t vary much throughout the workday.
-In this case, an HVO Standard 20 gallon system (or HVO 2-Go) with two 10 LPM oxygen concentrators will get the job done.
+In this case, we recommend an HVO Mighty Mite 30 gallon system with two 10 LPM oxygen concentrators.

 Scenario 2: Medium

 You require 30 LPM of constant oxygen output most of the time, with occasional peak usage of 50 LPM, and an output pressure of 50 PSIG.
 In this case, a Mighty Mite 60 gallon system with three 10 LPM oxygen concentrators is your best choice.
-The 50 PSIG pressure requirement is above what the Standard can consistently produce.
-Store more oxygen for use during peak usage periods by purchasing a larger storage tank.
+To store more oxygen for use during peak usage periods, purchase a larger (or additional) storage tank.